EHaarer/Inspir-Ai-tion_The_DnD_Generative_AI/README.md

      - Adding Magic Items' Actions to action section
  - Exporting generated content into PDF format
  - Greater World Map Generation

+It should be noted that this project respects the rights of writers, artists and creatives.
+This project does not condone the unsolicited use of creatives' works and projects to train or improve generative ai.
+We want this tool to enhance creator's ideas and important work, not to replace them.